-Unsatisfactory progress toward clinical competence is determined by the Clinic Managers with input from attending faculty and specialty directors.
-An end-of-block action plan developed by the Clinic Managers will identify reason(s) for the "No Pass" (NP) and the conditions to successfully remediate the "No-Pass" (NP).
+Unsatisfactory progress toward clinical competence is determined by the PCL using the same evaluation metrics listed above.
+An end-of-block action plan developed by the PCL will identify reason(s) for the "No Pass" (NP) and the conditions to successfully remediate the "No-Pass" (NP).